Karkatov/Karkatov/README.md

-### Hi, my name is Sergey, I am a beginner IOS developer.👋
+### Hi, my name is Sergey, I am a beginner IOS developer👋

 - 🏠 I live in Saint-Petersburg, Russia
 - 👨🏻‍💻 I’m engaged in programming in Swift